bookkeeping tax

 This can also be a yes if you have paid out at least $20,000 to a single vendor in the course of the year.
 If you have paid a total of $20,000 in expenses but all to different vendors and have no other costs as above, then this would be No.

-There is a follow-up question to this one immediately below it and is really just designed as a big hint to make sure you know you need to file the correct forms in this case.
+There is a follow-up question to this one immediately below it, and it is really just designed as a big hint to make sure you know you need to file the correct forms in this case.

 …and, like that, we are now done with the first section of the form!